justeat/JustEat.RecruitmentTest/Test.Automation.Engineer.md

 ### UI Automated Test

-Just Eat's consumer-facing test website in the UK is available at [https://uk-publicweb-incapsula-staging-uk.staging-uk.je-labs.com](https://uk-publicweb-incapsula-staging-uk.staging-uk.je-labs.com), which you can use to find takeaway restaurants in a postcode area.
+Just Eat's consumer-facing website in the UK is available at [www.just-eat.co.uk](https://www.just-eat.co.uk/), which you can use to find takeaway restaurants in a postcode area.

 #### Tasks